Do you have a power of attorney?

 You must appoint your attorney very carefully and they must accept the appointment in order for the instrument to be operative.
 You can have more than one attorney and they can act jointly and/or severally.

 Unfortunately, we see many situations where people come to us after experiencing medical conditions such as a stroke or dementia where they have lost the mental capacity to appoint a power of attorney which would have been a valuable instrument in the management of their affairs.
-However, once you become legally incapacitated, it is too late to appoint a Power of Attorney and an application to the Guardianship Board of South Australia may be required for an administration order – red tape and cost that families could easily do without.
+However, once you become legally incapacitated, it is too late to appoint a Power of Attorney and an application to the South Australian Civil and Appeals Tribunal (formerly the Guardianship Board) may be required for an administration order – red tape and cost that families could easily do without.

 - Advising you on and preparing a power of attorney which is right for you